Salt Lake City Workers Comp Lawyer

 Salt Lake City Workers Comp Coverage

 Your weekly benefits are meant to replace the income you are unable to earn while working for your employer.
 These can be used for your rent or mortgage, utilities, groceries, car payments, or however else you see fit.
-You can expect to receive a majority of your pre-injury weekly salary—usually up to 85 percent.
+You can expect to receive a majority of your pre-injury weekly salary—usually up to two-thirds.

 The other area you shouldn’t have to concern yourself with is your medical expenses.
 These are to be completely covered by the workers comp insurance company.
 These expenses could include the following: